ABOUT THIS SITE

-In July 2001, the first 'Editor's Note' was written and the website started its mission of providing news about the L-1011 operation, not only in Portugal where another example joined yes fleet - making a total of four aircraft in Portugal from three distinct operators - but also marking the end of scheduled operations of Delta Air Lines' L-1011s.
+In July 2001, the first 'Editor's Note' was published and the website started its mission of providing news about the L-1011 operation, not only in Portugal where another example joined YES Linhas Aéreas Charter's fleet - making a total of four aircraft in Portugal, from three distinct operators - but also marking the end of scheduled operations of Delta Air Lines' L-1011s.

-In the beginning of 2004, the Portuguese aviation newspaper Take-Off wrote a comprehensive article about the L-1011 and its history in Portugal that made me reactivate the website.
+In the beginning of 2004, the portuguese aviation newspaper "Take-Off" wrote a comprehensive article about the L-1011 and its history in Portugal that made me reactivate the website.
 A temporary version with a lighter structure was put online.
-On the 15th of January, the "Portuguese Lockheed L-1011 TriStar Information Center" was the first media to announce LUZair as the new operator of the two L-1011s phased out from Air Luxor.
+On the 15th of January, the "Portuguese L-1011 TriStar Information Center" was the first media to announce Luzair as the new operator of the two L-1011s phased out from Air Luxor.
 Although professional media were initially skeptical about the veracity of that information, the confirmation came a few weeks later.
-In February, a new domain tristar500.net and the option for a paid hosting service - instead of depending on free providers with limited resources - gave bigger wings to the website.
+In February, a new domain 'tristar500.net' and the option for a paid hosting service - instead of depending on free providers with limited resources - gave bigger wings to the website.
 A complete new design was unveiled and the decision to use Portuguese as the sole language was taken so it would take less time to write news and updates.
-A TriStar500.net logo was displayed on the upper left corner, which was adopted as the new name.
+A new logo was displayed and the "TriStar500.net" name was adopted.
 After these changes and with the addition of a new L-1011 operator in Portugal, the website would definitely take-off for its best and most dynamic years.

-In 2007, with a hosting service offered on behalf of AirSim/simFlight, the current design was tested with simplicity in mind.
-With the end of Microsoft Frontpage - which was used to build the previous version - it was unpractical to keep the previous site which was supposed to be dynamic.
-A PHP platform was considered but concerns about security led to a compromised model with plain HTML pages for static information while running a blog for the news.
-The language changed from Portuguese to English and the sections of the website were slowly added at the same time texts were being translated and created.
-The new TriStar500.net was ready in July, just a few days before I started my professional career in aviation with an airline flying the L-1011.
-Although this fact had the potential to give a new breath to the website, the truth was that professional secrecy had the opposite effect.
-With the start of Hajj operation in the last months of 2007, a travel blog was set up to share that experience.
-After the end of the Hajj, more flight reports as a L-1011 crew member were added.
+In 2007, with a hosting service offered on behalf of "AirSim" and "simFlight", the current website design was tested with simplicity in mind.
+With the end of Microsoft Frontpage - which was used until then - it was unpractical to keep the previous site which was supposed to be dynamic.
+A PHP platform was considered but concerns about security led to a compromised model with plain HTML pages for static information while running a blog for the news and general information on the L-1011.
+The main language changed again from Portuguese to English and everything was ready in July, just a few days before I started my professional career in aviation with an airline flying the L-1011.

-In March 2010, it was time say farewell to the last Portuguese L-1011.
-The retirement of euroAtlantic's CS-TEB left TriStar500.net orphan of its main reason of existence.
-However, even with the rapid shrinking of the worldwide fleet of TriStars, the website endured mainly as a virtual museum to keep alive the memory of one of the greatest airliners ever built.
+In March 2010, it was time to say farewell to the last portuguese L-1011.
+The retirement of euroAtlantic airways' CS-TEB left the website orphan of its main reason of existence.
+However, even with the rapid shrinking of the worldwide fleet, "TriStar500.net" has endured as a virtual museum to keep alive the memory of one of the greatest airliners ever built.